d-ash/BigBenBox/CODESTYLE.markdown

 		destroyX();
 		destroyY();

-In particular blocks declaring variables or functions have to be standalone.
+Variable declarations must be delimited from the rest of the code by line break.

 		void function() {
 			int     var1;
 			char    var2;

 			if ( var1 ) {
 				return var2;